Rula Lenska: Early life

 Lenska was born in England in the village of Diddington, near St Neots, Huntingdonshire, in a Polish resettlement camp that had previously been the EVAC American Military Hospital.
 Her birth was registered in nearby St Neots.

-Her family is Polish nobility, bearing the Pomian coat of arms, and before the war owned a castle and estate in Kazimierza Wielka.
+Her family is Polish nobility, bearing the Pomian coat of arms, and before World War II owned a castle and estate in Kazimierza Wielka.
 Her father, Major Ludwik Łubieński, was personal secretary to Józef Beck, Minister for Foreign Affairs in Poland before the German occupation of the country.
 Later, he became adjutant to General Sikorski, Prime Minister of the Polish Government in Exile and was chief of the Polish military mission in Gibraltar during World War II.
 During the Cold War he headed the CIA-funded Polish Section of Radio Free Europe in Germany.

-Her mother was Countess Elżbieta Tyszkiewicz, who escaped from Poland to Italy during the German occupation, but was captured with her own mother and sent to Ravensbrück concentration camp, where they survived for two years.
+Her mother was Countess Elżbieta Tyszkiewicz, who escaped from Poland to Italy during the German occupation, but was captured with her own mother and sent to Ravensbrück concentration camp, where they survived for two years before emigrating to England in 1946.

 Lenska has two sisters: Anna, an actress who appeared in films in the late-1950s and early-1960s, and Gabriela.
 Lenska was educated at the Ursuline Convent School in Westgate-on-Sea, Kent.

-Early career

-Lenska's big break was as the Little Ladies band member "Q" in the British TV series Rock Follies (1976) and its sequel, Rock Follies of '77, the following year.
-By this time, she had "discarded" her title as a Polish countess; she has said of the decision, "In England it doesn't count, if you'll excuse the pun."
+Career